 We decided to eat at one of the restaurants on Las Ramblas one evening, mostly due to the incredible people-watching opportunities.
 We opted for tapas and sangria and although it’s not the best tapas you’ll find in Barcelona, the location was great.

-The highlight of our day on Las Ramblas was visiting the indoor food market, which is approximately two thirds of the way up Las Ramblas.
+The highlight of our day was visiting the indoor food market, which is approximately two thirds of the way up Las Ramblas.
 It’s certainly a feast for the senses with so much to see, smell and taste.
 It was a bustling atmosphere with a range of vendors selling an array of food and drink.
 I would highly recommend a visit whilst you are in Barcelona but try to go in the morning when it’s slightly quieter.

 You can wander La Boqueria for quite a while looking at all the stalls and we were amazed at the sheer amount of food and drink on offer.